Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: End-to-End Performance

+\textbf{Testing questions}.
+The testing questions consist of \textit{(1) DB general questions} are fundamental concepts in the database domain, \textit{(2) product-specific questions} are about the database product `openGauss', where the external retrieval documents are openGauss latest documentation as of April 2024.
+The advantage of 'openGauss' is that our evaluated LLMs have not shown any signs of being specifically trained on the latest detailed documentation of this product, effectively avoiding unfair evaluation due to potential data leakage. \textit{(3) instance-specific questions} are created on the widely recognized database benchmarks TPC-H, TPC-C, and TPC-DS.

-\textbf{Metrics.} To ensure a comprehensive end-to-end evaluation, we adopt two metrics, namely WinRate and MCA (Multiple Choice Accuracy), to measure the quality of end-to-end generation.
+\textbf{Metrics} We adopt two evaluation metrics, WinRate and MCA (Multiple Choice Accuracy), to measure the quality of end-to-end answer generation.

+\textit{(1) WinRate}.
+This metric is widely adopted in the NLP community to score the generated answer without relying on a ground-truth answer.
+We compare the quality of two different LLMs, i.e., one is the LLM to be evaluated, and the other is a baseline. we use two baselines based on the most common LLM, GPT-3.5, more details are shown in Section~\ref{sec:exp_main}.
+A powerful adjudicator model, GPT-4, is used to judge the quality of answers.
+To alleviate the length bias, i.e., the adjudicator prefers long answers, we design prompts that ask the adjudicator to focus on the basic facts of the answer rather than the language style~\footnote{Detailed prompts for WinRate, can be found at \href{https://github.com/XMUDM/DQABench}{[link]}.}.
+We calculate WinRate as follows: \begin{small}

+\end{small} where $N_r$ represents the number of comparisons where the judge GPT-4 considers case $r$, and $M$ is the model to be evaluated.

-\textit{(1) MCA (Multiple-Choice Accuracy):} This metric measures the accuracy of all multiple-choice questions following $MCA =\sum_{i} m_{i,i}/\sum_{i}$ $ \sum_{j} m_{i,j}),$ where $m_{i,j}$ is the number of answers that the ground truth choice is $i$ and the LLM's output is $j$, $i,j \in \{A, B, C, D, others\}$.
-For MCA, we strictly require the model's output to be one letter by prompt, any deviation is classified as $`others'$ and considered a categorization error.
+\textit{(2) MCA (Multiple-Choice Accuracy)}.
+To complement the objective LLM-based evaluation WinRate, we also provide subjective evaluations on DB-general questions.
+This metric measures the accuracy of all multiple-choice questions following $MCA =\sum_{i} m_{i,i}/\sum_{i}$ $ \sum_{j} m_{i,j}),$ where $m_{i,j}$ is the number of answers that the ground truth choice is $i$ and the LLM's output is $j$, $i,j \in \{A, B, C, D, others\}$.
+For MCA, we prompt the LLM to output one letter; any deviation is classified as $others$ and considered a categorization error.

-\textit{(2) WinRate:} This metric compares the quality of two different LLMs, i.e., one is the LLM to be evaluated, and the other is a competitor, using a powerful adjudicator model (such as GPT-4)~\footnote{Detailed prompts for WinRate, can be found at \href{https://github.com/XMUDM/DQABench}{[link]}.}.
-In this study, we use the most common LLM, GPT-3.5, as the competitor for comparison.
-We calculate WinRate as follows: where $N_r$ represents the number of comparisons where the judge GPT-4 considers case $r$, and $M$ is the model to be evaluated.
-We meticulously designed the judge's prompt so that it uses the answer provided by \bench as the ground truth and deems any response that contradicts the facts as a loser.